mdzk-rs/mdzk/README.md

 cargo install mdzk
 ```

-mdzk will soon also be available as a pre-built binaries for quicker installation.
+mdzk will soon also be available as a pre-built binary for quicker installation.

 ## Getting started